Click on the Dance

 turns.
 I introduced it at my workshops in Singapore in 2001.
 The

-following year (May 1, 2002) this dance was used in Singapore using the song
+following year this dance was used in Singapore to set the Guinness World Record for the

 South Coast